 As PW brings heat to the Arctic during spring and summer, it contributes to the seasonal sea ice melt.
 This source of warm water may take the form of a jet penetrating in the Arctic Ocean up to the Beaufort Sea, passing by the Barrow Canyon (MacKinnon et al., 2021).
-During the sea ice melt and retreat, the large amount of freshwater added to sea surface may induce a strong decrease in SSS following the sea ice edge retreat during the summer.
-This freshening may be correlated with the distance from the sea ice edge, as described in the Beaufort Sea by Dewey et al (2017).
-These lenses strongly modify surface density and thus influence ocean dynamics.
-Induced strong stratification also influences ocean-sea-ice-atmosphere exchanges, inhibiting vertical mixing.
-The stratification also impacts the Near Surface Temperature Maximum (NSTM) ability to store summer heat during winter and then to influence sea ice melting the following summer (Steele et al., 2011).
+During the sea ice melt and retreat, the large amount of freshwater added to the sea surface may induce a strong decrease in SSS following the sea ice edge retreat during summer.
+This freshening could be correlated with the distance from the sea ice edge, as described in the Beaufort Sea by Dewey et al (2017).
+These lenses strongly modify the surface density and thus influence ocean dynamics.
+Induced strong stratification also influences ocean-sea-ice-atmosphere exchanges.
+The stratification further impacts the Near Surface Temperature Maximum (NSTM) ability to store summer heat during winter and then to influence sea ice melting the following summer (Steele et al., 2011).

 Nevertheless, due to their sporadic nature and the difficulty inherent to the sea surface monitoring over the Arctic Ocean, these freshening events remain poorly documented.
 In this context, autonomous vehicles provide valuable information.
 In summer 2019, saildrones were deployed for the first time in the vicinity of sea ice in the Chukchi and Beaufort seas (Vazquez-Cuervo et al., 2021).
 Saildrones provide key measurements of salinity and temperature close to the ocean surface (at approximately 0.5 m depth).
-Their ability to measure wind speed (WS)

-and ocean currents is key to study how the surface freshening induced by sea ice melt evolves.
-However, satellite estimates, while less accurate than in-situ measurements provided by saildrones, offer a unique synoptic view.
+Their ability to measure wind speed (WS) and ocean currents is key to study how the surface freshening induced by sea ice melt evolves and can influence air-sea exchanges.
+In addition, satellite estimates, while less accurate than insitu measurements provided by saildrones, offer a unique synoptic view.